irfanhakim-as/charts/mika/flex/README.md

      - Manage your storage space more effectively i.e. expanding and using the SMB share for other purposes, rather than allocating that storage space solely for the Flex installation.

-     - Using SMB is **required** for Flex services to be able to access media files and downloads they need for their tasks when relying on an external server i.e. qBittorrent.
+     - Using SMB is **required** for Flex services to be able to access media files and downloads they need for their tasks when relying on an external server i.e. Plex or qBittorrent.

 4. Use Ingress for hosting Flex services.